mila-iqia/slurm-queue-time-pred/docs/2_Results.md

 ### With data from Graham

-<div align="justify">The following figure shows the predictions obtained from 10 training trials of the 6-layer model described in <a href="1_Methods.md"> Methods</a> according to the true wait times.
+<div align="justify">The following figure shows the predictions obtained from 10 separate training runs of the 6-layer model described in <a href="1_Methods.md"> Methods</a> according to the true wait times.
 <br><br>
 <div align="center">
  <table>